MaxJohnsen/carla-controller/README.md

 -p, --port | TCP port to listen to | 2000
 -o, --output | Output folder for driving data |

-Example: `python data_generator.py -v -p 2001 -o data_output` will listen at port 2001, print debug information and save recorded driving data to a folder called _data_output_
+Example: `python data_generator.py -v -p 2001 -o data_output` will listen at port 2001, print debug information, and save recorded driving data to a folder called _data_output_

 ### Controller and simulator configuration

-Update `settings.idi` to customize the behavior of the controller and the simulator.
+Update the project's configuration file (`settings.idi`) to customize the behavior of the controller and the simulator.

 Section | Key | Description | Default Value
 --- | --- | --- | ---